centre-for-humanities-computing/DaCy/README.md

 <details>
   <summary>Where is my DaCy model located?</summary>

-  To figure out where where your DaCy model is located you can always use:
+  To figure out where your DaCy model is located you can always use:

   ```python
   where_is_my_dacy()